 Speaking of drinks, at home I drink everything out of a small Vegemite glass.
 Chocolate milk, lime cordial, Blackberry juice you name it.
 It's the smallest glass you can find and I do this to stop myself drinking too much of anything.

 Due to an issue with my eyesight, I actually wear an eyepatch over my left eye under my glasses when I'm reading a book.

 I hate any form of nuts (peanuts, cashews, and so on, though I don't mind the coconut sprinkled on snowballs/lamingtons) and don't talk to me about peanut butter - yech, it's the anti-Christ of all foods!
-As for seafood, can't stand any of it - "leave the fish in the sea" I say - though I don't mind flake from the fish and chip shop and I like prawn crackers.
+As for seafood, can't stand any of it - "leave the fishes in the sea" I say, though I don't mind flake from the fish and chip shop and I really like prawn crackers.

 I actually lost a "Baby tooth" when I was 34 years old and the "adult tooth" started growing through at that time but then kinda just stopped in mid stride.
 I mean, who loses baby teeth at THAT age!
 Finally in October 2015 I got a bridge installed to fill in the space.

 I'm very nostalgic when it comes to science fiction fandom of the 1980s.
 In fact I can recall events from that era better than anything that might've happened in recent years.
 As a result of this I've written the 'History of' articles for both the fan clubs Austrek and Star Walking Inc.

 My bedside alarm clock is deliberately set 30 minutes fast.
 The idea is that when I wake up in the morning, the ol' noggin will become active quicker if it has to decipher what the real time is (sounds good in theory at least).

 As a proud Australian, it's funny that I loathe Vegemite, Australian TV shows and most Australian films.